ExplicITConsulting/ExplicITConsulting.github.io/docs/index.md

   - /home
   - /home/
 ---
+**Welcome to ExplicIT Consulting!**

-Welcome!
-Use the menus and links above and below to navigate through the site.
+Use the menus and links above and below to navigate through the site and discover our content.